Stampriet: Politics

 Stampriet is governed by a village council that has five seats.

 In the 2010 local authority election, a total of 349 votes were cast in the village.
 SWAPO won with approximately 74% of the vote.
 Of the three other parties seeking seats, Rally for Democracy and Progress (RDP) received approximately 20% of the vote, followed by Democratic Turnhalle Alliance (DTA, 5%) and the Congress of Democrats (CoD) which received 0 votes despite being on the ballot.
 SWAPO also won the 2015 election and gained four seats (460 votes).
 The remaining seat went to the DTA which obtained 63 votes.

 In the 2020 local authority election "serious procedural errors" were discovered for the Stampriet village council.
 Some voters had been handed ballot papers without being registered as living in the village, as is required for the local authority election.
 No initial result were announced, and the electoral court ordered a re-run.
 The re-run was conducted on 26 February 2021 and won by the newly formed Landless People's Movement (LPM).
 LPM gained 353 votes and three seats in the village council, followed by SWAPO with two seats (272 votes).

-People
+Notable people

 Former Namibian Rugby star Jacques Burger resides in Stampriet.